 Borax is used in the process that makes boric acid, but, unlike boric acid, borax is a naturally occurring mineral.
 Of course, natural doesn’t mean it’s safe for human use, but we’re just looking at the differences here.

 Powdered borax is what we use in the methods we list below, and it comes in soft, colorless crystals that dissolve in water.
-Borax is used in many commercial applications, and it’s an ingredient in household cleaning products, in chemical laboratories, to helping mining operations, and as a component of glass and ceramics.
+Borax is used in many commercial applications, and it’s an ingredient in household cleaning products, in chemical laboratories, to help mining operations, and as a component of glass and ceramics.

-38 Uses for Borax on the Homestead
+Borax Uses on the Homestead

 1. Make Laundry Detergent